Bridge Facts and Figures

 Perhaps the most iconic place in West Virginia, The New River Gorge Bridge is an engineering marvel that solved a travel challenge for commuters and connected the North and South sides of the New River Gorge in an easily accessible way.
 Prior to the construction and completion of the New River Gorge Bridge, travelers were required to drive across the span by descending a long, narrow, and winding road.
 The opening of the bridge decreased the time it took to cross The New River Gorge from approximately 40 minutes to less than a minute.

 Visitors to The New River Gorge are able to enjoy the “Rusty Rainbow” from both the top and the bottom of the New River Gorge.
-Many choose to check out the bridge from the top, at the visitor’s center operated by the National Park Service, or from various trails both on the north and south sides of the river.
+Many choose to check out the bridge from the top, at the visitor’s center operated by the National Park Service, or from various trails both on the north and south sides of the river, like the Long Point Trail on the south side.
 For those looking for a more unique experience, many of the climbing routes in the New River Gorge offer climbers with a phenomenal vantage point of the The New River Gorge Bridge.
+A New River Gorge climbing and rappelling trip with ACE can take you to Bridge Buttress, where you can climb and rappel with an up close view of the bridge.
 ACE can also schedule a catwalk tour for those who want to view the bridge from just underneath the roadway, on a 24-inch catwalk (with railings) while being securely harnessed in.

 The New River Gorge Bridge is a West Virginia Treasure that has to be seen to be fully appreciated.
 Experience the duality of one of Mother Nature’s most beautiful scenes and one of mankind’s most stunning achievements with ACE.